Starwalt/Business-Plan/README.md

             Business Model - 24%
             Funding - 14 %

-            idea  execution:
+            idea  execution

-            best is timing:
+            best is timing

 <a href="http://starwalt.in/Blogs/index.html">Follow us on Blog</a>